 The term "wilderness character" was first referenced in the 1964 Wilderness Act.
 The Act states that federal agencies, like the NPS, are responsible for preserving the wilderness character of wilderness areas.

 Wilderness character is a holistic concept based on the interaction of (1) biophysical environments primarily free from modern human manipulation and impact, (2) personal experiences in natural environments relatively free from the encumbrances and signs of modern society, and (3) symbolic meanings of humility, restraint, and interdependence that inspire human connection with nature.

-This includes intangible qualities like a sense of adventure, inspiration, or relaxation.
+This includes intangible qualities like developing a connectiong with nature, inspiration, relaxation, or a sense of adventure.
 Wilderness character also includes five tangible qualities associated with the biophysical environment:

 Ecological systems are substantially free from the effects of modern civilization.